 Little children were taught to remember it so that they might take revenge when they grew up.
 The horrible wars of Dahis and Basus each of which continued for almost forty years and claimed thousands of lives, were fought for no other reasons.
 The Arabic word for such revenge was ‘Thar’, a word that looms large in the national history of the Arabs.

 As already mentioned, Amr Ibn Hadrami had been slain in an encounter with Abdullah Ibn Jahsh.
 Hadrami was an ally of Utba Ibn Rabi’a and Utba was the chief of the whole Quraish community.
 Badr, and all the battles that followed, were in consequence of revenge for this man’s death.
 Urwa Ibn Zubair, the son of A’isha’s sister, has explicitly stated these words:

 The cause that led to Badr and all the battles fought between the Prophet (p) and the infidels of Arabia, was, as stated by Urwa Ibn Zubair, the death of Amr Hadrami, who was slain by Waqid Ibn Abdullah Tamimi.

-A general mistake that leads to fallacious view of facts is the presumption that Badr was the first battle fought against the infidels.
-As a matter of fact several engagements had actually preceded it. ‘
+A general mistake that leads to a fallacious view of facts is the presumption that Badr was the first battle fought against the infidels.
+As a matter of fact, several engagements had actually preceded it. ‘

 ‘Urwa Ibn Zubair wrote a letter to Abd al-Malik, the opening sentence of which was: Abu Sufyan Ibn Harb was coming from Syria with seventy riders all of whom were Quraish.’